-- Stakeholders identified environmental priorities to be: reduce SF6 usage and oil leakage; reduce waste, ensure ethical/sustainable supply chain, electrifying fleet; reducing energy consumption; waste to energy opportunities (with local authorities) [E010][E011][E012][E013]. - Other priorities included education of consumers about climate change and climate change resilience [E103]. - These stakeholders were concerned about affordability for consumers and identified the importance of providing incentives for sustainable technologies for consumers, for example, insulation.
-Additionally, that increases in bills for climate action should be transparent to consumers [E103]. - We were advised to plant suitable trees rather types that would be cut down for timber at a later date [E103] - It was pointed out that the south has a lot of chalk and therefore poor-quality soil where bee bombs and meadow planting could be targeted [E103] - The point was made that reducing biodiversity loss should be the first priority, to protect mature trees [E103] - They also highlighted the need for management of land beneath power cables, such as where hedges have been cut down unnecessarily - expressed desire for wildlife corridors [E103] - Partnering with Wildlife Trust, councils, Plantlife etc was also advocated [E103] - Stakeholders said we could invest in R&D to explore new ecosystems and deploying biodiversity [E103] - We were advised to work on smaller-scale generation sites converting waste to electricity for use in district heating, and to start building the infrastructure for what will be used in 2050 [E103] - We were warned that there should not be a heavy reliance on waste for energy if the aim is to be 'zero waste' [E103] - They said target should be to avoid single use items and look to where they can be used elsewhere [E103]
+It was felt that there had been missed opportunities with electric storage heaters where people have been charged inflexibly to charge their heaters to meet the networks' needs.
+There could been alignment with charging and community energy project output - we should work with the National Grid to harness this potential link [E103] One developer/connections representative found the term 'waste' difficult as it is a resource and was of the mindset that everything should be re-used if possible rather than disposing or recycling [E103].
+It was raised that there are a lot of cables in the South Downs National Park and we need to get out into communities rather than just involving a few self-selecting participants [E103]. <section-header>Local authoritiesWe engaged with stakeholders via online workshops</section-header> Stakeholders identified environmental priorities to be: reduce SF6 usage and oil leakage; reduce waste, ensure ethical/sustainable supply chain, electrifying fleet; reducing energy consumption; waste to energy opportunities (with local authorities) [E010][E011][E012][E013].
+Other priorities included education of consumers about climate change and climate change resilience [E103].
+These stakeholders were concerned about affordability for consumers and identified the importance of providing incentives for sustainable technologies for consumers, for example, insulation.
+Additionally, that increases in bills for climate action should be transparent to consumers [E103].
+We were advised to plant suitable trees rather types that would be cut down for timber at a later date [E103] It was pointed out that the south has a lot of chalk and therefore poor-quality soil where bee bombs and meadow planting could be targeted [E103] The point was made that reducing biodiversity loss should be the first priority, to protect mature trees [E103] They also highlighted the need for management of land beneath power cables, such as where hedges have been cut down unnecessarily - expressed desire for wildlife corridors [E103] Stakeholders said we could invest in R&amp;D to explore new ecosystems and deploying biodiversity [E103] We were advised to work on smaller-scale generation sites converting waste to electricity for use in district heating, and to start building the infrastructure for what will be used in 2050 [E103] We were advised to work on smaller-scale generation sites converting waste to electricity for use in district heating, and to start building the aim is to be 'zero waste' [E103] We were advised to work on smaller-scale generation sites converting waste to electricity for use in district heating, and to start building the infrastructure for what will be used in 2050 [E103]